PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 Transaction Settlement: Select if you'd like the cart to mark approved payments for settlement for you.

 3D Secure Checkout: Select only if you require 3D secure checkout functionality.
 (Note: Merchants must configure their 3D secure program with us before activating.)

+Authorization Hash: Select only if you require Authorization Verification Hash functionality.
+(Note: Merchant must configure these related settings to match their PlugnPay account before activating.)

+Authorization Hash Key: If using this ability, enter the corresponding verification key from your PlugnPay account.

+Authorization Hash Fields: If using this ability, select a fieldset to validate upon & configure your PlugnPay account to match.
 ---------------------------------------------

-12. once completed. click on the "Save Changes" button to make those adjustments active immediatly.
+12. once completed. click on the 'Save Changes' button to make those adjustments active immediatly.

 == Frequently Asked Questions ==